tom-rooker-moj/manage-pom-cases-design-history/app/posts/2022-07-21-allocations-design-notes.md

 #### Main features

 * New “Additional information” column showing if a prisoner is returning, new or on recall.
-Show both values if 2 are true - eg recall and new to the prisoner
+Show both values on different lines if 2 are true – eg recall and new to the prison
 * “Days waiting for allocation” on the current page changes to “Working days since entering the prison”.
 This new count should exclude weekends and bank holidays
-* Tier column is new
+* Tier column is new to this page, but is used on several other pages in the service
 * “Case owner” on current page changes to “POM role needed” – values should be Supporting (replacing Community) or Responsible (replacing Custody)
 * “There are currently…” copy on current page should be removed
 * Current header of “Make new allocations” changes to “Make allocations”